Fundamental quantum limits in optical metrology from rate-distortion theory: Rate-Distortion Theory and the Information Transmission Inequality

-In the context of quantum optics, we can consider a fixed class of probe states, e.g., coherent or quadrature squeezed states, certain kinds of modulation such as phase modulation or displacement in phase space, and standard measurements such as photon counting, homodyne or heterodyne detection.
-The channel capacities under a mean energy constraint under these probe, modulation, and measurement choices are known in many cases \cite{Yuen04,Shapiro09}.
-Using this approach, performance bounds for the communication or sensing of a Gaussian source were obtained in \cite{Yuen04}.
-In addition, for lossless estimation of a uniform phase parameter, a lower bound exhibiting standard quantum limit (SQL) scaling, i.e., the behavior $\delta \Phi^2 \sim 1/N_S$, was obtained for coherent state probes, and a lower bound exhibiting H limit scaling was obtained for a quadrature-squeezed-state (or two-photon coherent state (TCS)) probe.
+In the context of quantum optics, we can consider a fixed class of probe states, e.g., coherent or quadrature squeezed states, certain kinds of modulation such as phase modulation or displacement in phase space, or restrict ourselves to standard measurements such as photon counting, homodyne or heterodyne detection.
+The channel capacities under a mean energy constraint under these probe, modulation, and measurement choices are known in many cases \cite{Yue04qs,Sha09}.
+Using this approach, performance bounds for the communication or sensing of a Gaussian source were obtained in ref.~\cite{Yue04qs}.
+In addition, for lossless estimation of a uniform phase parameter, a lower bound exhibiting SQL scaling was obtained for coherent-state probes, and a lower bound exhibiting Heisenberg-limit scaling was obtained for a quadrature-squeezed-state (or two-photon coherent state (TCS)) probe.

-In this paper, we are concerned with lower bounds on the MSE for lossless and lossy phase estimation under a mean energy constraint $N_S$ on the probe state $\rho$ used to sense the phase.
-We will not consider coding over multiple instances of the phase, i.e., we set $k=n=1$ in Fig.~1 so that $\mathbf{X}=\mathbf{\Phi}\equiv \Phi$ and $\mathbf{Y}=\mathbf{\hat{\Phi}}\equiv \hat{\Phi}$.
+In this paper, we are mainly concerned with lower bounds on the CMSE for lossless and lossy phase estimation under a mean energy constraint $E$ on the probe state $\rho$ used to sense the phase.
+We will not consider coding over multiple instances of the phase, i.e., we set $k=n=1$ in Fig.~1 so that $\mathbf{X}=\mathbf{\Phi}\equiv \Phi$ and $\mathbf{Y}=\mathbf{\check{\Phi}}\equiv \check{\Phi}$.
 This assumption of no coding is realistic in the single-parameter estimation problem considered here, though it may be relaxed in more general situations.
-In line with our earlier remarks, a large part of our work consists in estimating the classical capacity of the channel resulting from phase modulation of the probe state according to the value of $\Phi$, while allowing arbitrary POVM measurements on the modulated states.
+In line with the remarks above, a large part of our work consists in estimating the classical capacity of the particular channel resulting from phase modulation of the probe state, while allowing arbitrary POVM measurements on the modulated states.